tomharvey/pwinty3-rb/README.md

 ``` ruby
 orders = Pwinty::Order.list
 ```
 **N.B - This will get all of your orders - this can take some time.
-By default, it will request the orders from Pwinty in batches of 50; so 500 orders will take 10 requests to complete.
-You can change this batch size by passing an integer to this list method**
+By default, it will request the orders from Pwinty in batches of 50; so 500 orders will take 10 requests to complete.**

 Will return an array of `Pwinty::Order` objects.